timescale/docs/promscale/manage-data/downsampling.md

 ## Prometheus downsampling with recording rules
 Prometheus provides a downsampling mechanism called recording rules.
-These rules are used to calculate frequently used or computationally expensive queries before they are requires.
+These rules are used to calculate frequently used or computationally expensive queries before they are required.
 A recording rule is a PromQL expression that Prometheus evaluates at a predefined frequency to generate a new metric series.
 The new metric series is stored in Promscale, and you can query it in the same way as any other Prometheus metric.
 An example recording rule: